 Is YouTube Shorts Safe for Kids?

-YouTube Shorts has weaker content controls than main YouTube.
-Restricted Mode helps but doesn't catch everything.
-Key concerns: inappropriate content via algorithm, no separate Shorts controls, infinite scroll design, and seamless access within YouTube.
-Safe use requires YouTube Kids (for younger children) or active supervision.
+YouTube Shorts now has dedicated parental controls as of January 2026, including time limits and the ability to block Shorts entirely — but these only work through supervised accounts.
+Key concerns remain: inappropriate content via algorithm, infinite scroll design, and seamless access within YouTube.
+Safe use requires a supervised account with the new controls enabled, YouTube Kids for younger children, or active supervision.

 Here's my honest assessment after working with families on this issue: